jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 It follows the actual path of the sun pretty closely, so you can use it to find directions within 4° regardless of the date and your latitude.

 That's the theory, anyway.
 In practice I see up to 17° of error.
 Still workin' out why.
-No error at solar noon though, and just 3° at sunrise or sunset.
 {:.tangent}

 A sundial likewise tracks the passage of time within 16 minutes, which is